kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 He finds an open railroad and jumps in front of his train to his death.
 He is then rescued by a passerby and was taken to a public ward.

-As he was recovering from the hospital, out of money but was encouraged to turn his life around by a conversation from a next door family.
+As he was recovering from the hospital, out of money but was encouraged to turn his life around by a conversation from a next-door family.

 A playing child from the family in the next hospital bed trips over a power source responsible for regulating his life support equipment.